wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-javascript-apis/includes/4-understand-excel-javascript-api-capabilities.md

 You can create a table using a data-filled range.
 The APIs layer the table controls (such as filters) and formatting on top of the range.

-The following sample creates a table using the ranges from the previous sample.
+The following code sample creates a table using the ranges from the previous sample.

 ```js
 var productTable = sheet.tables.add("B2:E5", true);